 National Park Service passes do not apply for the parking lot.
 Contact the City of Page for questions about the parking at Horseshoe Bend.

-Be ready for a mix of sunshine and cold nights.
-Layer up for your day out in the park.
-While the danger of heat illness is low, this is always a desert.
-Stay hydrated by drinking plenty of water.
-Even in winter, the sun shines brightly and you should wear sun protection.
+Be ready for a mix of hot days and cool nights.
+As summer picks up, plan your day with the weather in mind.
+Try to limit your outdoor activities to the mornings or lqate afternoons, when the sun is not directly above.
+Despite the giant lake all around you, this is always a desert.
+Stay hydrated by drinking plenty of water, and eat salty snacks to help relpace the electrlytes you lose through sweat.
+Wear sun protection, hats, light loose clothing, sunscreen.
+Know the signs of heat illness.
 NEVER leave children or pets in parked, unattended vehicles.
 Expect wind!
 Northern Arizona is known for unpredictable winds.
 Afternoon storms can bring flash floods, even when the skies are blue above you.
 Check the forecast, especially before boating.
 A good place to start is the National Weather Service forecast for Page, AZ or our Weather page.

 Charles Hall Ferry Current Operations

-The ferry that runs between Bullfrog and Halls Crossing is currently closed for repairs.
+This ferry runs between Bullfrog and Halls Crossing.
 Utah travelers should know that without the ferry, State Route 276 does not connect and they must use Hwy 95 to drive north and south around Lake Powell.
-Find more information on the ferry page of the UDOT website.
+Find more information by calling the Utah Department of Transportation at 435-893-4747, or on on the ferry page of the UDOT website.